 Believe it or not a house trap on a sewer line is vitally important in many ways that you would probably never think of.
 That “thing” you see in the bottom of a pit in your basement can cause an awful lot of aggravation or damage if it is not functioning properly, is in poor condition, or is not operated properly.

-The Danger Of Improperly Fitting Or Missing Sewer Trap Plugs Or Caps
+Improperly Fitting Or Missing Sewer Trap Covers Pose A Danger

 - Will allow noxious gases to escape into the premises from your sewer line.